USS Barry Named Navy's Top Pacific Fleet Sub Hunter

 |0

-This work, USS Barry Named Navy's Top Pacific Fleet Sub Hunter [Image 4 of 4], by ENS Emilio Mackie, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Barry Named Navy's Top Pacific Fleet Sub Hunter, by LTJG Sam Hardgrove and ENS Emilio Mackie, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT